 Before he was electrocuted, Gaskins cut his wrists with razor blades that he had previously swallowed.
 Some believed that it was an attempt to derail the day of his execution, while others thought that he was trying to end his life on his own terms.

-We may never know the true extent of Douglas Henry “Pee Wee” Gaskins, the “Hitchhiker Killer”, but his gruesome murders mark him as one history’s most dangerous serial killers.
+We may never know the true extent of Donald Henry “Pee Wee” Gaskins, the “Hitchhiker Killer”, but his gruesome murders mark him as one history’s most dangerous serial killers.